Monthly Travel Indicators Summary - November 2024

 Airlift/Arrivals

-- International airlift and non-resident arrivals to California from Visit California’s 13 priority markets continued to grow in August on a year-over-year basis.
-India also continued to shine for the state in terms of airlift and arrivals, notching growth rates significantly above prepandemic levels.
-China’s visitor and airlift recovery remained stubbornly flat.
+- International airlift and non-resident arrivals to California from Visit California’s 13 priority markets continued to grow in November on a year-over-year basis.
+China recovery improved notably this month in terms of both arrivals and, notably, airlift.

-- For the month, 1.7 million non-stop seats to California were available from Visit California’s 13 priority markets, a 4% year-over-year growth rate.
+- For the month, 1.4 million non-stop seats to California were available from Visit California’s 13 priority markets, a 2% year-over-year growth rate.
 The U.K. and Japan had the most non-stop seats to California for the month among the overseas markets.
-India has seen the largest increase in airlift relative to prior year (+117%).
+China (+67%) and South Korea (+24%) had the largest growth rates.
+China airlift recovery reached 45% of 2019 airlift, a notable uptick.